 - Manual scenario.
 Add Vusers and select scripts/unit tests manually.
 You then distribute them on the available machines.
 For details, see Manual Scenarios.

 During a scenario run, the Controller runs Vuser scripts or system/unit tests.
 Vuser scripts are test scripts created with the LoadRunner Virtual User Generator.

 System/Unit tests refer to Selenium tests or NUnit and JUnit tests created in external development environments, such as Microsoft Visual Studio or Eclipse.
 You can work in your native application and prepare unit tests in binary form, such as .dll or .jar files, and then run them from the Controller.

 Note: For more best practice information, see the HP LoadRunner Blog.

-LoadRunner add-ins allow you to integrate the LoadRunner API with supported versions of Microsoft Visual Studio or Eclipse, and run tests from your native environment.
+LoadRunner add-ins allow you to integrate the LoadRunner API with MS Visual Studio or Eclipse, and run tests from your native environment.
 For details, see Additional Components.

 The Controller's opening dialog box prompts you to select the scripts and/or system/unit tests to include in the scenario.
 For details, see New Scenario Dialog Box.

 All of your selections, along with the test paths, are saved in a scenario file (.lrs).
 You define all of the other aspects of your scenario in the Controller's Design tab.
 For details, see Design Tab.